 - This module aims to look at processes and procedures used within safeguarding and child protection, both within the DSL’s own setting, and within the wider child protection and early help arrangements.

 Module 3- The Role of the Designated Safeguarding Lead

-- This module aims to look at the role and responsibilities of the DSL within their setting, including how safeguarding arrangements are assessed.
-This module includes the procedures for dealing with allegations against staff.
+- This module looks at the role and responsibilities of the DSL within their setting, including how safeguarding arrangements are assessed.

 Module 4 – Practical Application

 - This module aims to build an understanding of reporting procedures, decision making, record keeping, consent and confidentiality.
-This is done using scenario-based exercises and learning from serious case reviews.
+This is done using scenario-based exercises.

 Designated Safeguarding Lead Training for Schools and Colleges: